anycc-org/anycc/README.md

 - The project is actively under development, and improvements and additional features will be added over time.

-- For detailed information about each component (Lex, Parser, Symbol Table), refer to their respective README files in their corresponding directories.

 - Please report any issues or bugs on the project's GitHub repository.

 Enjoy using the AnyCC Compiler!